 It’s not worth spending ages trying to get this complaint exact and beautifully argued, adding more and more detail.

 I don’t think the lenders pay much attention to what you write – some of them don’t seem to read the complaints at all!
 They see you are making an affordability complaint, they look at what you borrowed and they reply based on that.

 The template letters in the link above summarise your income and expenses – it’s all that is needed for this stage of the complaint.
-There is no need to enclose masses of evidence supporting your claim such as bank statements, details of the loans you had from other payday lenders, or credit reports.
+There is no need to enclose masses of evidence supporting your complaint such as bank statements, details of the loans you had from other payday lenders, or credit reports.

 But the details matter to you

 If you have the loans details – either from your bank statements, your emails, what you can see on your online account or from the Statement of Account the lender has sent you – it’s an excellent idea to go through them all over the next few weeks whilst you are waiting for the payday lenders to reply.

 Create a spreadsheet showing the loans – date taken out & amount borrowed, repayment date & amount.
 This lets you calculate the amount you have paid on interest and charges.
 Then if the lender offers you £150 or £820 you have a good feel for how much of the interest you have paid is being refunded.

 And they matter to the Ombudsman